HugCls/HugCls/README.md

-2024-04-22: "Being entirely honest with oneself is a good exercise." - Sigmund Freud
+2024-04-23: "Being ignorant is not so much a shame, as being unwilling to learn." - Benjamin Franklin